 Fresh dark green colour leaves without any bruising.
 There should also be no browning on the leaves.

-Rinse curry leaves before using.
-Then, remove the leaves from the stem when cooking.
+Rinse curry leaves and remove them from the stem when cooking.
 To do so, hold a sprig of curry leaves using one hand and carefully strip the leaves from the stem with the other.
+If using dried curry leaves, hydrate them in warm water until soft before using.

 When using curry leaves in dishes, temper them in oil to release the flavour and aroma.
 Though not common, curry leaves can also be consumed raw, steeped in tea and used for medicinal purposes.